-The focus of postnatal exercise is on the rehabilitation of the core and pelvic floor.
-Naturally all exercise should be gentle and very progressive.
+The focus of the postnatal exercise is on the rehabilitation of the core and pelvic floor.
+Naturally, all exercises should be gentle and very progressive.

 The core and pelvic floor

-After child birth it is an absolute must to restrengthen the pelvic floor and transverse abdomens – that support the spine and hips.
-This is very important to prevent hip and back pain, minimize problems with incontinence and prevent a puffy looking tummy.
-You must strength the core before engaging in traditional exercise.
-If you don’t you may get an injury due to the lack of pelvic / lumbar stability.
+After childbirth, it is an absolute must to restrengthen the pelvic floor and transverse abdomens – that support the spine and hips.
+This is very important to prevent hip and back pain, minimize problems with incontinence and prevent a puffy-looking tummy.
+You must strengthen the core before engaging in traditional exercise.
+If you don’t you may get an injury due to the lack of pelvic/lumbar stability.

 Rectus abdomens diastases